warg-void/wolf-docs/docs/examples/mnist.md

         Linear(128, 10)
     );

-    float lr = 0.05f;
+    float lr = 0.1f;
-    size_t epochs = 5;          // Number of times the model is trained over whole train set (repeat) size_t batch_size = 5;
+    size_t epochs = 5;
+    size_t batch_size = 5;
+    OptimVariant cfg = SGD{lr};
+    model.set_optimizer(cfg);

     std::mt19937 gen(std::random_device{}());
     BatchMaker batcher(n_train_samples);
 ```
 Here we call Sequential, which gives an easy way to add layers together.
 Our model has one hidden ReLU layer, and takes a 784-sized input to give a 10-sized output.
 This 10-sized output is one-hot encoded, so the first output is confident the neural net thinks the image is a '0' and so on.

+We set the optimizer to be stochastic gradient descent.
+There are also other optimizers like
+`Momentum{lr, momentum}` or `RMSProp{lr, alpha, eps}`

 BatchMaker is a helper class to make batches efficiently.